jjungkang2/CS470-teamproject/README.md

 * Python, Cython, PyTorch, pytorch-pretrained-bert

 ### Pretrained Models for DisfluencyRemover
-Download pretrained model and bert with following link and unzip at `model` folder.
+Download pretrained model and bert with following link and unzip at `DisfluencyRemover\model` folder.
 The pretrained model's f-score=92.4%.

 ```